-On March 12, 2008, Governor Deval L. Patrick signed Executive Order #499 establishing the Joint Enforcement Task Force on the Underground Economy and Employee Misclassification (Task Force).
+On March 12, 2008, Executive Order #499 was signed establishing the Joint Enforcement Task Force on the Underground Economy and Employee Misclassification (Task Force).
 Charged with coordinating the efforts of multiple state agencies to stamp out fraudulent employment activities, the Task Force is working to level the playing field in order to increase fair business competition.

 Collaborative in approach, participation in the Task Force has grown from nine member agencies to over 15 state agencies, including representatives from multiple constitutional offices.
 Task Force partners share information, and come together with a common purpose: to bring businesses and individuals into compliance with applicable state labor, licensing and tax laws.

 To date, the Task Force has recovered millions in revenue that otherwise would have gone unpaid or uncollected.
 Additionally, hundreds of investigations have commenced as a result of Task Force referrals.
 The Task Force receives hundreds of tips, complaints, and referrals, annually.
 The JTF maintains a toll-free referral line, 1-877-96-LABOR, and online complaint system for businesses and individuals seeking information or to lodge complaints about suspected cases of fraud and misclassification.

 Why tackle the underground economy?
 The underground economy and worker misclassification is not a new phenomenon or one which exists just in Massachusetts.